Surrogate Representation Inference for Text and Image Annotations

 where the third equality is by the orthogonality of the residual term to the efficient score that lies in the orthocomplement of the tangent space.
 Therefore, as most of the existing literature on the bias-correction estimator works on the semiparametric model \(\mathcal{M}_{\text{PPI}}\), regardless of the form of the estimators, without imposing any additional restrictions, such as parametric models, SRI always has a lower semiparametric efficiency bound and the proposed estimator in Section \ref{sec::method} attains this bound.

-From this theoretical analysis, it is expected that when the machine learning predictions already achieve high accuracy, there should not be much efficiency gain in reality.
-This is because our efficiency gains come from the fact that the machine learning predictions do not necessarily satisfy the independence constraint, but if they are almost accurate, as they almost satisfy the independence constraint, there is no reason to expect that the residual term \(\Delta\) will become large.
+From this theoretical analysis, it is expected that when the machine learning predictions already achieve high classification accuracy, there should not be much efficiency gain in reality.
+This is because the efficiency gains come from the fact that the machine learning predictions do not necessarily satisfy the independence constraint, but if they are almost accurate, there is no reason to expect that the residual term \(\Delta\) will become large.
 I confirm this conjecture in the application section (Section \ref{sec::application}) and the simulation section (Section \ref{sec::simulation}).